 The following post has been sponsored by our partner, FICO.
 The analysis and opinions in the story are our own and may not reflect the views of FICO.
 Learn more about our editorial policy

 If you recently applied for a new credit card or other kind of consumer loan from a major bank or credit union, there’s a good chance the lender viewed your FICO® Score and may have shared with you the FICO Score obtained at the time of application.

 While many lenders have ongoing programs to share updated FICO Scores, you may have also seen free educational three-digit credit scores through lenders or other companies.

 Most big credit card issuers offer some kind of free score to customers.
 Some lenders, such as Discover, are even more generous, offering free scores to anyone willing to supply their information.
 Discover offers a free FICO® Score to the general public, while some educational sites and card issuers share VantageScore.

 But what is the difference between the versions?
 Why are they different when applying for an auto loan or mortgage or applying for a credit card?
 Also, what is the difference between FICO® Scores and educational credit scores?

 Sallie Mae’s research released in 2019 found that one’s credit score is not top of mind for many young adults noting that many are less likely to be aware of their FICO® Score and the factors that impact one’s score, let alone what sets their different scores apart.

-Here’s a closer look at the two best-known, most widely used consumer scoring companies, how lenders use them and what makes each score unique.
+Here’s a closer look at the most widely used consumer credit scores, how lenders use them and what makes each score unique.